calvinrewindx/rewindx-landing/content/Rewind_X_Lightpaper_PUBLIC_v1.2.md

 The rewind window begins immediately upon transfer creation.
 During this period, the sender retains exclusive reversal rights.
 No other party—not the receiver, not the protocol, not any external entity—can act.
 The receiver has no claim or settlement rights until the window expires.

 Critically, no party can extend or shorten the window after creation.
-The duration is fixed at initiation and enforced deterministically by on-chain logic.
+The duration (hours or minutes) is fixed at initiation and enforced deterministically by on-chain logic.

 ### Stage 3: Resolution